-Prevalence of clozapine- and olanzapine-use and associated mean doses did not change considerably during the study period, and the mean doses of both drugs were among the highest for commonly used antipsychotic drugs (Table 1, supplementary table 2-4, figure 2 and supplementary figure 6).
+Prevalence of clozapine and olanzapine use and associated mean doses did not change considerably during the study period, and the mean doses of both drugs were among the highest for commonly used antipsychotic drugs (Table 1, Tables S2-S4, Figure 2 and Figure S6).
 This finding might suggest that olanzapine and clozapine are primarily used in the treatment of severe mental illnesses.
-In the United Kingdom, 62% of patients on olanzapine had diagnoses of severe mental illness, in comparison with quetiapine-users where only 36% had diagnoses of severe mental illness, and there were significant differences in median dose of olanzapine between severe mental illness and non-severe mental illness-treatment (12 mg/day vs. 6 mg/day) [5].
-The considerable use of olanzapine might be problematic, besides its propensity to lead to metabolic side effects [13], as high cumulative doses of olanzapine also have also been associated with a slightly increased risk of breast cancer in a recent case-control study [32].
-Bachmann and colleagues also found similar stable or slightly increasing prevalence of clozapineuse in the Scandinavian countries as well as other countries suggesting that clozapine is reserved for treatment of severe mental illness [33].
+In the UK, 62% of patients on olanzapine had diagnoses of severe mental illness, in comparison with quetiapine users where only 36% had diagnoses of severe mental illness, and there were significant differences in median dose of olanzapine between severe mental illness and non-severe mental illness treatment (12 mg/day vs. 6 mg/day).
+The considerable use of olanzapine might be problematic, besides its propensity to lead to metabolic side effects, as high cumulative doses of olanzapine have also been associated with a slightly increased risk of breast cancer in a recent case-control study.
+Bachmann and colleagues also found similar stable or slightly increasing prevalence of clozapine use in the Scandinavian countries as well as other countries, suggesting that clozapine is reserved for treatment of severe mental illness.

 We found a considerable use of first-generation antipsychotic drugs in all three countries.
 However, prevalences were generally decreasing and highest among the elderly (65+ years).
-Other prescription surveys have found decreasing utilization of first-generation antipsychotic drugs [5,7,34].
-The prevalent use of first-generation antipsychotic drugs, despite their higher risk of extrapyramidal side-effects in comparison with second-generation antipsychotic drugs [35,36], might be because of use in other medical specialties as neurology, oncology, and palliative care: i.e., levomepromazine (methotrimeprazine) is used in the treatment of medicationoveruse headache as supportive treatment during detoxification [37] and for nausea or delirium in palliative care [38].
-Haloperidol is recommended for the pharmacological intervention in delirium and nausea as part of palliative care [39,40] and is, together with zuclopenthixol, recommended as 3rd line treatment in schizophrenia in Denmark [41] due to a lower risk of orthostasis and the related risk of falls in comparison with second-generation antipsychotics, especially clozapine, quetiapine and risperidone [42].
-We found a slight increase in the use of haloperidol in Denmark, driven by increasing use among the oldest patients (Supplementary figure 2).
-Considerable, and increasing use of haloperidol has also been found in other European countries, despite the association with potentially fatal cardiac arrhythmias [43].
-Chlorprothixene is still widely used in both Denmark and Norway, but not in Sweden (Table 1 and Supplementary figure 4).
-We found mean doses of 0.12 DDD/user/day in both countries, suggesting a considerable use for other indications than schizophrenia.
-Chlorprothixene is approved for the treatment of psychotic conditions in all three countries [44-46], and in Norway also specifically for the treatment of anxiety and withdrawal symptoms [45].
+Other prescription surveys have found decreasing utilization of first-generation antipsychotic drugs.
+5,7,34 The prevalent use of first-generation antipsychotic drugs, despite their higher risk of extrapyramidal side effects in comparison with second-generation antipsychotic drugs, 35,36 might be because of use in other medical specialties such as neurology, oncology and palliative care: for example, levomepromazine (methotrimeprazine) is used in the treatment of medication-overuse headache as supportive treatment during detoxification and for nausea or delirium in palliative care.
+38 Haloperidol is recommended for the pharmacological intervention in delirium and nausea as part of palliative care and is, together with zuclopenthixol, recommended as third-line treatment in schizophrenia in Denmark due to a lower risk of orthostasis and the related risk of falls in comparison with second-generation antipsychotics, especially clozapine, quetiapine and risperidone.
+42 We found a slight increase in the use of haloperidol in Denmark, driven by increasing use among the oldest patients (Figure S2).
+Considerable and increasing use of haloperidol has also been found in other European countries, despite the association with potentially fatal cardiac arrhythmias.
+Chlorprothixene is still widely used in both Denmark and Norway, but not in Sweden (Table 1 and Figure S4).
+We found mean doses of 0.12 DDD/user/day in both countries, suggesting a considerable use for indications other than schizophrenia.
+Chlorprothixene is approved for the treatment of psychotic conditions in all three countries, 44-46 and in Norway also specifically for the treatment of anxiety and withdrawal symptoms.45